Laying Down the tracks for effective recruiting: A Guide for CXOs

 Talent supply metrics provide insights into the availability and characteristics of potential candidates in the job market.
 These metrics help TA leaders understand the talent pool, identify skill gaps, and forecast hiring needs.

-Key Talent Supply Metrics
+Key Talent Supply Metrics:

 Regularly analyzing talent market trends helps TA leaders adapt their strategies to changing conditions.